springfall2008/batpred/docs/customisation.md

 Control how your battery behaves during car charging:

-- **car_charging_from_battery** - When True the car can drain the home battery, Predbat will manage the correct level of battery accordingly.
+- **switch.predbat_car_charging_from_battery** - When True the car can drain the home battery, Predbat will manage the correct level of battery accordingly.
 When False home battery discharge will be prevented when your car charges, all load from the car and home will be from the grid.
 This is achieved by setting the discharge rate to 0 during car charging and to the maximum otherwise, hence if you turn this switch Off you won't be able to change your discharge rate outside Predbat.
 The home battery can still charge from the grid/solar in either case.
 Only use this if Predbat knows your car